dianalomelin/data_science/project_saywh.md

 <img src="images/logo_saywh.JPG?raw=true" style="width:100%">
 </div>

 ## #SayWhatYouMean.
-A deeper look into a Twitter Account
+### A deeper look into a Twitter Account

 **Project description:**
+#SayWhatYouMean is a project which aims to provide users with an interactive, visual representation of an individual Twitter handle.
+It does this by leveraging NLP (natural language processing), sentiment analysis, and CUSUM change detection.
+The most frequently discussed topics (hashtags) are first summarized to show the distribution of tweeted sentiment.
+An individual topic can be filtered further to show the individual tweets over time vs. the general population sentiment.
+Finally, CUSUM change detection is used to identify key areas of change in population sentiment.

-A visual project to perform sentiment analysis on the @realDonaldTrump Twitter account.
-This was a grad school project for a Data and Visual Analytics class in which members of the team web scraped tweets from this account and processed them in Python with VADER sentiment model to get their sentiment scores.
+This was a grad school project for a Data and Visual Analytics class in which members of the team web scraped tweets from @realDonaldTrump Twitter account and processed them in Python with the VADER sentiment model to get their sentiment scores.
 We selected only 4 of the most used hashtags from 2016 through May of 2020: #americafirst, #draintheswamp, #maga and #obamacare.
 We also applied exponential smoothing and CUSUM to visualize how the sentiment of this account tweets compares to the overall sentiment of the hashtags he tweets about.

-With static files including those filtered tweets in JSON format, my contribution to the project was to put together the interactive visualizations using D3 to read and process the JSON files.
+We created static files including those filtered tweets in JSON format.
+My contribution to the project was to put together the interactive visualizations using D3 to read and process the JSON files.

 The UI for this project is geared towards helping consumers of Twitter quickly identify if they would find value from following a particular handle.
 One of the main graphics consisted of the unique hashtags used by the user historically along with the distribution of the sentiment for their tweets.